 11. Smelly vaginal discharge

-Some Baby girls, if not all, may have vaginal discharge in the earlier days after birth.
-This is another normal scenario.
-However, if the discharge by any chance turns yellow or green or develop odor then you need to take your baby girl for evaluation.
+Some baby girls, if not all, may have vaginal discharge in the earlier days after birth.
+This is another typical scenario.
+However, if the discharge by any chance turns yellow or green or develops an odor, then you need to get this evaluation.

 12. Hernia in boys

-Boys, who are born premature are more likely to develop a hernia.
-A hernia is a swelling in the scrotum area of boys. if you notice something similar do not hesitate to call.
-This condition needs to be evaluated by your child’s provider.
+Boys who are born prematurely are more likely to develop a hernia.
+A hernia is a swelling in the scrotum area of boys.
+If you notice something similar, do not hesitate to call your doctor and get it evaluated immediately.